brianSalk/blast_practice_data/README.md

             ||| |||| ||||||| ||||||| |||||||||||||||||| ||||||||||||||||
 Sbjct  1    GGCTTCATTACGCCGTGATTTCATCTCTCAGGATACGTTCGCGAAGGAGTTAAACCTCTT  60
 ```
-The `|`s between the letters indicate a match, or *identity* and the letters not connected by by a `|` do not match.
+The `|`s between the letters indicate a match, or *identity* and the letters not connected by a `|` do not match.
 Above the sequence alignment we can see some statistics.
 For this alignment we get the following:
 ```
 Score = 339 bits (183)
 ```